-In concert with the Sonus Partner Assure Program, we enhanced our flagship SBC 5200 to be more enterprise- and channel-centric and launched a new SBC, the SBC 5100, to address the requirements for smaller office and branch office requirements for VoIP and SIP deployments.
+In concert with the Sonus Partner Assure Program, we enhanced our flagship SBC 5200 to be more enterprise- and channel-centric and launched a new SBC, the SBC 5100, to address the requirements for smaller offices and branch offices as a result of their VoIP and SIP deployments.
 The acquisition of Network Equipment Technologies, Inc. ("NET") in August 2012 also provided Sonus with strong expertise in the Microsoft Lync market and a presence in the U.S. federal government market.
 Today, Sonus has more Lync-qualified SBCs than any other vendor.
-In October 2013 we introduced the industry's first software-based SBC architected with unlimited scalability and advanced features, the Sonus SBC SWe (Software edition).
+In October 2013, we introduced the industry's first software-based SBC architected with unlimited scalability and advanced features, the Sonus SBC SWe (Software edition).
+On February 19, 2014, we completed the acquisition of Performance Technologies, Incorporated ("PT"), a Delaware corporation.
+This acquisition has enabled us to expand and diversify our portfolio with an integrated, virtualized Diameter and SIP-based solution and deliver strategic value to service providers seeking to offer new multimedia services through mobile, cloud-based, real-time communications.
 On February 24, 2014, we announced our new Sonus SBC 7000 SBC (the "SBC 7000"), which is designed to address scalability requirements for real-time, multimedia communications with the capability to license up to 150,000 sessions.
 The SBC 7000 is purpose-built to support emerging services such as high definition ("HD") voice and video, Voice over Long-Term Evolution ("VoLTE") and Rich Communications Services ("RCS").

-Our SBC products are the fastest growing segment of our business, addressing the needs of mid- to large-sized enterprises from core infrastructures to branch offices, as well as the full spectrum of communications services providers, both large and small.
+Our SBC products are the fastest-growing segment of our business, addressing the needs of mid- to large-sized enterprises from core infrastructures to branch offices, as well as the full spectrum of communications services providers, both large and small.